staffanm/ferenda/doc/createdocrepos.rst

    :start-after: # begin facets
    :end-before: # end facets

-After running toc with this change, you can see that four sets of index pages are created.
-However, except for publication year, the actual partitioning of documents are still done by title.
-In order to correct this, we must create a set of :class:`~ferenda.Facet` objects that specify how documents should be ordered for any particular criteria, and have :meth:`~ferenda.DocumentRepository.facets` return these.
+After running toc with this change, you can see that three sets of index pages are created.
+By default, the ``dcterms:identifier`` predicate isn't used for the TOC pages, as it's often derived from the document title.
+Furthermore, you'll get some error messages along the lines of "Best Current Practice does not look like a valid URI", which is because the ``dcterms:subject`` predicate normally should have URIs as values, and we are using plain string literals.

+We can fix both these problems by customizing our facet objects a little.
+We specify that we wish to use ``dcterms:identifier`` as a TOC facet, and provide a simple method to group RFCs by their identifier in groups of 100, ie one page for RFC 1-99, another for RFC 100-199, and so on.
+We also specify that we expect our ``dcterms:subject`` values to be plain strings.

 .. literalinclude:: examples/rfcs.py
    :start-after: # begin facets2
    :end-before: # end facets2

 The above code gives some example of how :class:`~ferenda.Facet` objects can be configured.
 However, a :class:`~ferenda.Facet`